Stari GradTHE 2026 TRAVEL GUIDE

 The fortress of Petar Hektorović

-Hektorović himself lived in the Tvrdalj until his death in 1572, and the castle remained in his family's possession until the 19th century.
-Today, the Tvrdalj is open to visitors as a museum, with exhibits on Hektorović's life and work, as well as on the history and culture of Stari Grad and the island of Hvar, but local residents still live in the upper chambers of this historic building.
+Hektorović lived in the Tvrdalj until his death in 1572, and the castle remained in his family's possession until the 19th century.
+Today, the Tvrdalj is open to visitors as a museum, with exhibits on the author's life and work, as well as on the history and culture of Stari Grad and the entire island, but local residents still live in the upper chambers of this historic building.

 Stari Grad Museum

 Some of the highlights of the museum's collections include a collection of Roman glassware, pottery, and mosaics, as well as a collection of ancient coins.
-But the museum also features modern and contemporary artists who were born or grew up in Stari Grad.
-We are particularly fond of the works of Juraj Plancic (1899-1930), an Impressionist painter who studied in Paris, but died too young of tuberculosis, and of the gifted illustrator and cartoonist Magda Dulčić (1965-2016).
+But the museum also features modern and contemporary artists who were born or grew up in Paiz, as locals call the town. .
+We are particularly fond of the works of Juraj Plančić (1899-1930), an Impressionist painter who studied in Paris, but died too young of tuberculosis, and of the gifted illustrator and cartoonist Magda Dulčić (1965-2016).

 St. Stephen’s Church

-After perusing Tvrdalj and the museum, Stari Grad’s most prominent and notable church is just a short stroll away through the town’s cobbled alleyways.
+After perusing Tvrdalj and the museum, the most prominent and notable church in one of the oldest towns in Europe is just a short stroll away through the town’s cobbled alleyways.
 St. Stephen’s Church, or Sveti Stjepan as it’s known locally, was once Hvar Island’s first cathedral.
 The building, and square surrounding it, were once the most important public spaces on the island, where sentences were passed and agreements were made.

 St. Stephen’s complex history begins in the 9th or 10th century when it was originally constructed, where it served as the cathedral for the bishop of Hvar from 1147 until 1278, when the island placed itself under the protection of the Venetian Republic and the diocese was moved to Hvar Town.
 The church was heavily damaged during the Ottoman raids in 1571 and was subsequently demolished and rebuilt in the early 1600s, with the construction of the adjacent freestanding bell tower completed in 1753.